6th Air Defense Missile Squadron: Cold War air defense

 The third activation of the squadron was as the 6th Air Defense Missile Squadron on 1 February 1959.

 In 1955, plans were made that the Suffolk County Air Force Base Missile Annex should be ready in February 1960.
 It was activated as the second operational BOMARC complex on 1 December 1959 (four missiles were ready by 1 January).
 It was part of the New York Air Defense Sector.
 The annex included a launch area with 56 Mode II Launcher Shelters in two flights—that meant that two compressor buildings were available to simultaneously ready two missiles to the "Standby" stage prior to "Fire-up".

 The squadron stood alert from 1960 to 1964, equipped with IM-99 (later CIM-10) BOMARC surface to air antiaircraft missiles.
 The squadron was tied into a Semi-Automatic Ground Environment (SAGE) direction center which could use analog computers to process information from ground radars, picket ships and airborne aircraft to accelerate the display of tracking data at the direction center to quickly direct the missile site to engage hostile aircraft.

 The BOMARC missile site was located 3 mi southwest of Suffolk County AFB at 40°50′00″N 072°40′51″W. Although geographically separated from the base, the annex was an off base facility of Suffolk County Air Force Base and the squadron command, administrative and logistic elements were on the base.
-The squadron was inactivated on 15 December 1964.
+The squadron ceased operations on 1 December 1965 and was inactivated on 15 December 1964.

-In 1985, the squadron was consolidated "on paper" with the 6th Antisubmarine Squadron and the 6th Combat Cargo Squadron, but has never been active with this designation.
+In 1985, the squadron was consolidated with the 6th Antisubmarine Squadron and the 6th Combat Cargo Squadron, but has never been active with this designation.